kevinlin/ai-sdlc-playbook/docs/workflow/06-testing.md

 3. **Realistic Mocking of External Dependencies**
    - **Do mock:** Truly external systems such as databases, third-party APIs, and file systems—simulate realistic responses and error conditions.
-   - **Don’t mock:** Internal modules, classes, or functions; test these together to ensure authentic interactions and comprehensive coverage.
+   - **Don't mock:** Internal modules, classes, or functions; test these together to ensure authentic interactions and comprehensive coverage.

 4. **Adopt a Structured Test Design**
    - Utilise a clear narrative structure, such as the Given-When-Then format: